Christina Sets Precedent for Protections for Trans Youth

 Next month, this column will continue with stories from three trans and non-binary Delaware students who share McBride’s courageous spirit, and will offer their experiences, perspectives, and hopes for future change.

-Matty Brown is a gay man, journalist, and Operations Administrator at CAMP Rehoboth.
+Matty Brown is a journalist and Operations Administrator at CAMP Rehoboth.
 This article was made possible through consultation with Barbara Antlitz, Youth Coordinator of YOUTH Up, CAMP Rehoboth’s youth program.